falkr/ttm4115/pages/unit-stmpy.md

 # Deliveries

-## Reflection Document about State Machine implementation
+## Reflection Document about State Machine Implementation

 * Write down your observations.
 * Document the results.
 * Pay especially attention on the process around the head lamp, and delivering it in a high-quality process.
-* Deliver on Blackboard
+* Deliver on Teams

 ## Team Reflection